9.2 Use of University Property and Facilites

 (Board Policy 705.1; Universitywide Administrative Memorandum 325.1, 715.1, 720.1; Fayetteville Policies and Procedures 313.3, 313.4, 406.0, 718.0, 722.0, 727.0, 732.0; Governor's Policy Directive #5)

 You may use university equipment and supplies only for work-related purposes.
-University computers, telephones, long-distance authorization codes, calling cards, fax machines, cell phones, photocopying machines, vehicles, machinery, tools, disposable supplies and other equipment and materials may not be used for personal activities.
+University computers, telephones, calling cards, fax machines, cell phones, photocopying machines, vehicles, machinery, tools, disposable supplies and other equipment and materials may not be used for personal activities.
 University equipment may not be discarded, but must be disposed of in accordance with established procedures.
 University bulletin boards, except for designated ones in the Arkansas Union, may not be used for private or commercial activities.
 The campus mail service may be used only for university purposes.
 Unauthorized or personal use of equipment or supplies may be grounds for dismissal.

 If an emergency or other unforeseen and extraordinary situation requires you to accept a collect call, use a long distance authorization code, calling card, or other service for personal purposes, you should make reimbursement promptly to the university, credited to the specific cost center to which the original charge was made.
 Personal use of university cell phones that does not conflict with university use is permitted, but should be limited in both occurrence and duration and is not a perquisite or entitlement.
 Any additional costs incurred by the university for personal, non-business-related use of university-provided cell phones must be reimbursed by the employee on a regular basis, no less than semi-annually or when accumulated personal expenses exceed $25, and credited to the specific cost center to which the original expense was charged.